Point Blank (1967 film): Production

-It was the second film produced by Irwin Winkler who had just made Double Trouble at MGM.
+It was the second film produced by Irwin Winkler who had just made Double Trouble at Metro-Goldwyn-Mayer.
 Winkler and Judd Bernard became enthusiastic about the Point Blank script and felt it would be ideal for Lee Marvin.
-They struggled to get the script to Marvin, so sent it to John Boorman, an emerging director he knew from his management days.
+They struggled to get the script to Marvin, so they sent it to John Boorman, an emerging director Winkler knew from his management days.
+Filmink argued the movie "was full of Nat Cohen connections" as producer Winkler had worked on Darling, and Boorman and writer Alex Jacobs had just made Catch Us if You Can for Cohen.

 Boorman met Marvin in London, where the actor was shooting The Dirty Dozen.
 Boorman and Marvin talked about a script based on the book The Hunter by Donald Westlake.
 Both hated the script but loved Walker the main character.
-When they agreed to work on the film, Marvin discarded the script and called a meeting with the head of the studio, the producers, his agent and Boorman.
+When they agreed to work on the film, Marvin discarded the script and called a meeting with the head of the studio, the producers, his agent, and Boorman.
 As Boorman recalled, "[Marvin] said, 'I have script approval?'
 They said 'yes'.
 'And I have approval of principal cast?'.
 'Yes'.
 He said, 'I defer all those approvals to John [Boorman].'
 And he walked out.
 So on my very first film in Hollywood, I had final cut and I made use of it".

 MGM agreed to finance a budget of $2 million.
-MGM's head of production Robert Weitman wanted the female lead played by Stella Stevens but Boorman (and Marvin) insisted on Angie Dickinson.
+MGM's head of production Robert Weitman wanted the female lead played by Stella Stevens but Boorman and Marvin insisted on Angie Dickinson.
 Winkler claims he was then not surprised to see Stevens cast in a subsequent MGM film, Sol Madrid.